kmugrage/gocd.github.io/_posts/2014-03-26-Update-on-path-to-open-source.markdown

 ---

-If you're in London (or would like to go there) we're giving a sneak preview to setting up and using a Go development environment on 7 April at Skills Matter.
+If you're in London (or would like to go there) we're giving a sneak preview to setting up and using a GoCD development environment on 7 April at Skills Matter.
 You can register for free
 <a href="https://skillsmatter.com/meetups/6303-introduction-to-developing-open-source-go">here</a>.
 Huge thanks to Skills Matter for hosting this!

 Sessions in other cities will be announced soon as we get very close to releasing the code